Counseling Degrees and Programs in Missouri

 City Vision University

-City Vision University is a Christian institution that offers a faith-based Bachelor of Arts (BA) in Addiction Counseling delivered fully online.
+City Vision University is a Christian institution that offers a faith-based Bachelor of Arts (BA) as well as an associate degree in Addiction Counseling, both delivered fully online.
 The BA in Addiction Counseling is a 120-credit degree that takes four years of full-time study to complete.
 Courses are structured in eight-week blocks with five start dates offered throughout the year.
-The degree prepares students to become Certified Addiction Counselors (CACs) in Missouri.
-The university also offers an online 30-credit undergraduate-level Certificate in Addiction Counseling for students who don’t want to complete the degree program.
+The associate degree is a 60-credit program that can be completed in just two years.
+Both degrees prepare students to become Certified Addiction Counselors (CACs) in Missouri.
+The university also offers an online 16-18-credit undergraduate-level Certificate in Addiction Counseling for students who do not want to complete the degree program.
 Students residing in other states should check to ensure the coursework meets the educational requirements for substance abuse certification in their state.

 University of Missouri

-The University of Missouri (Mizzou Online) offers a fully-online Master of Education (M.Ed.) in School Counseling that is comprised of 60 credits.
+The University of Missouri (MU or Mizzou) offers a 60-credit fully-online Master of Education (M.Ed.) in Educational, School, and Counseling Psychology with an Emphasis in School Counselor, Elementary and Secondary, Certification.
 Students take courses in eight-week blocks and the degree takes approximately three years to complete.
 The degree also requires students to complete 12 credits of supervised counseling practicum in a local setting.
-Graduates of the M.Ed. degree will meet Missouri requirements to become a school counselor in elementary and secondary school settings from kindergarten through 12th grade.
-Students who are not already certified as teachers are required to take nine additional credits to meet state requirements.
-The University of Missouri also offers CACREP-accredited M.Ed. degrees in School Counseling and Clinical Mental Health Counseling at the St. Louis campus; and an M.Ed. in School Counseling at the Columbia and Kansas City campuses.
+Graduates of the M.Ed. degree will meet Missouri requirements to become school counselors in elementary and secondary school settings from kindergarten through 12th grade.
+Students who are not already certified as teachers are required to take six credits of teacher preparation courses (as part of the 60 total credit hours) to obtain their certification.
+Mizzou also offers CACREP-accredited M.Ed. degrees in School Counseling and Clinical Mental Health Counseling at the St. Louis campus; and an M.Ed. in School Counseling at the Columbia and Kansas City campuses.

 References: